asvch/jobtracker/readme.md

 Currently, we have four fundamental steps in our project:

-1. The SearchPage where users can search about the Job Postings
+1. The SearchPage where users can search about the Job Postings, along with filters like Job Type and Location
 2. The MatchesPage where users get recommendation about the jobs according to their preferences
 3. The ApplicationsPage where users can add and see the position they applied to and can update/delete the the information.
 Any details in any table can be modified at any time during the process
 4. The ProfilePage where user can add his skills, experience level and preffered location.
 This information is used to recommend user jobs that require similar skillsets.
-5. The My Applications page enables the user to keep track of all the applications on a visual board with various sections for applied, rejected, waiting for referrals, wishlist applications.
+5. The My Applications page enables users to track all their job applications visually on a Kanban-style board with sections like "Applied," "Rejected," "Waiting for Referrals," and "Wishlist."
+Additionally, it displays a Sankey chart summarizing the flow of applications across different statuses and categories, providing a visual overview of all bookmarked or applied positions.

 ## Technologies Used: